This section of the College Catalog covers academic policies. For a listing of administrative (non-academic) policies see the Campus Handbook.

 Pre-Professional Advisement: Students interested in pre-professional areas (e.g., pre-law, pre-med, etc.) should consult the Academic Advising Office for the names of appropriate faculty or advisory committees.

-For detailed information about academic advisement, please refer to our website: https://www.plattsburgh.edu/academics/resources/advising/index.html.
+For more detailed information contact academic advisement.
 Graduate students should consult with their respective department chair/coordinator about academic advising practices within their program.

 Academic Honesty Policy